BouchentoufOthman/airbnb-price-prediction/README.md

 It explores the impact of listing features on pricing and evaluates different regression models for best performance.
 This project was done part of our Machine Learning course.
 Done by:
-Othman Bouchentouf
+Othman Bouchentouf,
-Raphaël CEBE
+Raphaël CEBE,
-Rayan CHENNOUF
+Rayan CHENNOUF.

 ## Dataset
 The dataset used is the Airbnb listings dataset.